 Subverted in that it doesn't actually kill the other dragon, just makes it very uncomfortable and provides a good distraction.

-In the first Critters movie Bradley sees that one of the Crites is about to kill his sister April moments after it had killed her boyfriend, he then tosses it a firecracker it picks it up and eats it, we then see the Crite's stomach inflate from the explosion, it then burps and falls over dead.
+In the first Critters movie Bradley sees that one of the Crites is about to kill his sister April moments after it had killed her boyfriend.
+He then tosses it a firecracker and it picks it up and eats it, we then see the Crite's stomach inflate from the explosion, burp and fall over dead.

 In Reign of Fire, the plan to kill the male dragon is to shoot an explosive crossbow bolt into its mouth.
 Unfortunately, the Genre Savvy dragon destroys the first bolt in flight with a fireball.
 It then picks up the Villain Ball by patiently waiting for the protagonist to successfully repeat the shot.

 There's a similiar Polish folktale about a hero named Krak who builds a rudimentary explosive and feeds it to a dragon that's been terrorizing the land.
+(According to canonical version it was a lamb stuffed with sulfur.
+Eating it made dragon drink a lot of water, and eventually burst.)
 The Polish people are so grateful they name the city of Krakow after him.

 In another version it was Dratewka the shoemaker who killed the dragon, while Krak was already the ruler.